amancevice/terraform-aws-slackbot/README.md

 Use the [`slackbot-secrets`](https://github.com/amancevice/terraform-aws-slackbot-secrets) module to add your Slack credentials

 > **WARNING** Be extremely cautious when using this module. **NEVER** store secrets in plaintext and encrypt your remote state.
-I recommend applying this module in a workspace without a remote backend.
+I recommend applying this module in a separate workspace without a remote backend.

 ```terraform
 module "slackbot_secrets" {